CristopherRL/Ironhack-Module_2_Project-Tableau/README.md

 # Tableau Project

+This project consist in analyzing the evalotion of Metal bands in the world and more other features related.
-This project was developed in base of a Kaggle's database which was created by a user who scrapped www.metalstorm.net
+It was developed in base of a Kaggle's database which was created by a user who scrapped www.metalstorm.net.

 ## Technology stack
 The main technology used in this project was Tableau